Willie169/Android-Non-Root/README.md

 This method is more customizable but may encounter some issues like GRUB menu not showing on CLI or stuck at 79% or 83% of the installation of the base system.
 Use qcow2 cloud image method if you don't prepare to solve these problems.
 This tutorial assumes no such problems are encounter.\
 It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
 #### Prepare the ISO Image
-Here takes Debian for example.
-Change the URL to the download link of the ISO you want.
+Prepare the ISO image.
+Here takes Debian AMD64 for example.
+Change the URL to the download link of the ISO image you want or `cp` or `mv` the ISO image you want to the directory you want.
 ```
 wget https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.7.0-amd64-netinst.iso
 ```